White Christmas Odds 2026: What Are Your Chances Of Snow?

-The notion of “white Christmas” was popularized by the writings of Charles Dickens.
-The depiction of snow-covered Christmas season, found in his 1843 classic, A Christmas Carol, and a number of his other short stories, was apparently influenced by memories of his childhood, which also coincided with the coldest decade in Great Britain in more than a century.
+The notion of a “white Christmas” was popularized by the writings of Charles Dickens.
+The snow-covered Christmas season depicted in his 1843 classic, A Christmas Carol, and in a number of his other short stories, was apparently influenced by memories of his own childhood, which happened to coincide with the coldest decade in Great Britain in more than a century.

 What Are The Odds?